 At least once a year, Committee members will provide written declarations, through the Chair, to the Chief Commissioner declaring any material personal interests they may have in relation to their responsibilities.
 Members should consider past employment, consultancy arrangements and related party issues in making these declarations and the Chief Commissioner, in consultation with the Chair, should be satisfied that there are sufficient processes in place to manage any actual or perceived conflict.

-When a new member joins the Committee, the Senior Governance Officer will arrange giving that person relevant information and briefings to assist them to meet their Committee responsibilities.
+When a new member joins the Committee, the Manager Governance will arrange giving that person relevant information and briefings to assist them to meet their Committee responsibilities.

 The Chair of the Committee will initiate a review of the performance of the Committee at least once every two years.
 The outcomes of this assessment will be reported to the Chief Commissioner.